Welcome to the Database of Scientific Illustrators (DSI)!

 Two students of digital humanities in Stuttgart, Amelie Fritsch and Fabienne Metzger, have created temporalized temporalized geospatial maps of DSI with the aid of the Dariah-DE geo browser.
 Users now can look at maps of places and years of birth, death, and regional activity of all our illustrations for which such data were available by clicking on these preceeding three links.
 One can zoom into these maps and thus increase the spatial resolution for select regions.
 One can also animate these maps by choosing a small time interval of a few decades in the display below the maps which shows the overall temporal distribution, and then have this time interval pass through all of the five centuries covered by DSI in order to study secular changes in the spatial distribution of illustrators over time.
 Please note that these three maps need considerable time to build up on your screen, so please be patient when using this feature.

 For a summary of content please click here (external Link, Oct.
-2012, i.e. outdated as far as the absolute numbers of entries are concerned which are mentioned there, but still useful for search tips and general guidance)
+2012, i.e. outdated as far as the absolute numbers of entries are concerned which are mentioned there, but still useful for search tips and general guidance).
+For a flyer with basic information about our database see https://www.hi.uni-stuttgart.de/gnt/datenbanken/DSI-Flyer.pdf

-There is also the option to report suggestions for new entries to us - please fill out the online form or send us information in tabular form, taking into account as many categories of our search fields as possible, and be patient – every such suggestion is carefully checked and amended by us before being put online.
+There is also the option to report suggestions for new entries to us - please fill out the online form or send us information in tabular form to klaus.hentschel at hi.uni-stuttgart.de If you do so, please take into account as many categories of our search fields as possible, and be patient – every such suggestion is carefully checked and amended by us before being put online.
+We will then notify you of the new entry or the new additions.

 Sir William Hamilton: Campi Phlegraei, Naples, 1776, Plate XXXVIII: